jkrumboe/wizard-tracker/wiki/Architecture-Overview.md

 # Architecture Overview

-Wizard Tracker is built using a modern web application architecture, combining a React frontend with a Node.js backend and PostgreSQL database.
+KeepWiz is built using a modern web application architecture, combining a React frontend with a Node.js backend and PostgreSQL database.
 This document provides a high-level overview of the system's components and their interactions.

 ## System Architecture